ThemeMountain/docs/source/_sartre/integrations/stampready.blade.md

 <div class="bg-blue-lightest border-l-4 border-blue p-4 mb-4" role="alert" id="prerequisite">
   <p class="font-sans font-bold m-0 text-md text-blue-dark">Prerequisite</p>
-  <p class="m-0 text-md text-blue-dark">In order to use StampReady's builder, you need to first <a href="https://www.stampready.net/" target="_blank" rel="noopener">sign up for a free account ↗</a> on their site.
+  <p class="m-0 text-md text-blue-dark">In order to use StampReady's builder, you need to first <a href="https://www.stampready.net/" target="_blank" rel="noopener">sign up for an account ↗</a> on their site.
 Once you have an account, you can proceed to <a href="#uploading" class="scroll-to">upload &darr;</a> and start using our product with their platform.</p>
 </div>

 ---